 – Ammar Khammash

-In the late 1980s-1990s, the Jordanian Government decided to stop many functioning quarries for a variety of environmental reasons.
-The abandoned quarries remained as untreated wounds and abandoned cuts in the landscape, with no serious land reclamation efforts.
+In the late 1980s-1990s, the Jordanian Government decided to stop many functioning quarries for various environmental reasons.
+The abandoned quarries remained untreated wounds and abandoned cuts in the landscape, with no severe land reclamation efforts.
 The proposed site of the new the Rangers Academy Building held the shadows of a once was a functioning quarry.
-In this project, our office decided to celebrate the quarry instead of erasing it, by using this man-made artificial exposed cliff to the advantage of the project.
+In this project, our office decided to celebrate the quarry instead of erasing it, using this human-made artificial exposed cliff to the advantage of the project.
 This deformed cut turned into the real thrilling challenge of the site.

 The Academy Building has a double folded functionality: from one side it is an environmental academy that presents nature-oriented educational programs, on the other, it is a high-end restaurant and a craft shop that finance the academic program of the project.

-Arriving to the building after crossing a bridge spanning 30 meters over the quarry gap (the longest masonry arch in Jordan and probably the region and is equivalent in diameter to Hagia Sophia’s dome), the building welcomes you at the exact middle contact point between the restaurant’s dining room to your right, and the academy to your left.
-There, the quarry rock acts as the main foundation.
+Arriving at the building after crossing a bridge spanning 30 meters over the quarry gap (the longest masonry arch in Jordan and probably the region and is equivalent in diameter to Hagia Sophia’s dome), the building welcomes you at the exact middle contact point between the restaurant’s dining room to your right and the academy to your left.
+There, quarry rock acts as the primary foundation.

 The corridors are defined by a crack in the ceiling that lets natural sunlight in and guides the visitor to the rest of the academy.
-The building has a very basic treatment of materials.
-It is made from Ajlouni lime stone from the site’s quarry and other quarries that share the same strudel of rock.
-In the lecture hall, plain concrete block is used for acoustic buffering and insulation in addition to straw in the wall sections.
+The building has an elementary treatment of materials.
+It is made from Ajlouni limestone from the site’s quarry and other quarries that share the same strudel of rock.
+In the lecture hall, a bare concrete block is used for acoustic buffering and insulation and straw in the wall sections.
 Cuts in the walls were kept exposed without plastering, which shows in the openings of the hall.